warren/perdicis-notes/content/Excerpt from The French Lieutenant's Woman.md

 # Excerpt from The French Lieutenant's Woman
 #publish
 Opened [[2024-06-10]], but I originally bookmarked this for myself on 2017-06-11.
 It's actually at Dad's recommendation, I think.
-From [[Poems and literature I like]].
+From [[Poetry and literature I like]].

 (Excerpt from "The French Lieutenant's Woman", published in England in 1969)